Chartering A New Camp

 Additional Resources for Aspiring Camp Masters

-Mentorship Program: All local body masters and Local Organizers must have a formal E.C. mentor.
-The mentor functions as a consultant to the local master or Local Organizer, making themselves available to answer questions and facilitate communication between the local master and the Electoral College.
+Mentorship Program: All local masters and local organizers will be assigned a formal E.C. mentor.
+The mentor functions as a consultant to the local master or local organizer, making themselves available to answer questions and provide policy guidance.
 To learn more about this service, please read about the Mentorship Program.

-Kaaba Colloquium: The Kaaba Colloquium is a Thelemic Leadership Seminar offered for local masters, officers, and interested initiates of the First Degree and above as a service of U.S.G.L.
-The Electoral College highly recommends all aspiring local masters attend one or more instances of Kaaba Colloquium.
+Kaaba Colloquium: The U.S.G.L.
+Kaaba Colloquium Leadership Program (Kaaba) is a leadership seminar offered for local masters, officers, and interested initiates of the First Degree and above.
+The Electoral College highly recommends all aspiring and existing leaders attend one or more instances of Kaaba Colloquium.
 For more information, please view the Kaaba Colloquium website.

 Frequently Asked Questions

-It is perfectly legitimate to seek out other Thelemites who may be drawn to the Order in your area, perhaps with a query on a local e-list, or by putting up notices in local occult bookstores or similar venues, asking interested Thelemites to contact you.
-You cannot describe yourself as an official Camp or local body of O.T.O.
-Rather, the gist has to be that those who might be interested in forming such a body can reach you at such and such an address, or email, or meeting place.
+It is permitted for the local organizer to seek out other Thelemites who may be drawn to the Order in their area, perhaps with a query on a local e-list or social media, or by putting up notices in local occult bookstores or similar venues, asking interested Thelemites to contact them.
+They cannot describe themselves as an official Camp or local body of O.T.O.
+Rather that they are interested in forming such a body and can reach them at their organizer email or at a designated meeting place and time.

-If you turn up a potential cadre of initiates, it is the group’s responsibility to get in touch with the nearest initiating local body, to meet people who might be willing to sponsor candidates, to get paperwork filed, and to arrange to travel to that local body for the initiations.
-If people aren’t willing to put out that much effort, they aren’t likely to stick to the work through the slings and arrows that are likely to assail any new Camp.
+As they gather seekers, it is the organizer’s responsibility to get in touch with the nearest initiating local body: to meet people who might be willing to sponsor candidates, to get paperwork filed, and to arrange to travel to that local body for the initiations.

-If we really have to answer that, you aren’t likely to get much of a Camp going!
-Does one person have skill in an area of magick that he or she can teach to others?
-Yes?
-Then hold classes.
-Are all of you completely familiar with the Holy Books?
-No?
-Then get together to read them and pestilentially discuss what they mean to you.
 Is there some field of magical or mystical effort some of you want to learn?
-Yes?
-Then get together to share that process, or perhaps find someone knowledgeable who is willing to come demonstrate what they know to the group.
+Then get together to share that process, or perhaps find someone knowledgeable who is willing to come to demonstrate what they know to the group.